mattvenn/multi_project_tools/docs/project_spec.md

-# Multi project specification - updated for MPW3
+# Multi project specification - updated for MPW5

 Project provides an info.yaml file at the top level directory.
 See example specs in the [project index](https://github.com/mattvenn/zero_to_asic_mpw3/blob/mpw3/README.md)

+# Updates for MPW5

+* Use entire final directory from OpenLane, so 'gds' key is renamed to 'final'

 # Updates for MPW3